Robbbo-T/GAIA-Platforms/GAIA-Platforms/DOCS/COAFI-FOUND-0001-OV-A.md

 - **Compliance Framework:** A set of policies, standards, and regulations that all documents and processes must adhere to, ensuring consistency and compliance across the GAIA ecosystem.
 - **Federation Gateway:** A mechanism for managing communication and policy synchronization across federated domains, ensuring interoperability and alignment with global standards.
 - **Ethical Governance:** A framework for embedding ethical considerations into the documentation and processes, ensuring that all actions and decisions are aligned with GAIA's core values.
+- **Electrical Power Systems Design:** Detailed specifications for the electrical power systems of the AMPEL360XWLRGA aircraft, ensuring efficient and reliable power distribution.

 ## Goals and Objectives